Abbe98/ksamsok-py/README.md

 ## 2.0

-Heads up this is the source code for the unreleased 1.0 version.
+*Heads up!* This is the source code for the unreleased 2.0 version.
 Documentation and code for 0.* can be found on the `0.--series` branch!
 0.* versions are still maintained and there is no plans on deprecating them.